kl1nton/2_SBA_Practice_Papers/3_SBA_Practice_Paper.md

 	C. It is produced at 1.5 ml/min, allowing it to be turned over four times a day
 	D. About half of the volume is distributed in the ventricles at any one time
 	E. It plays a critical role in important brain functions and in providing nutritive support
-#### Answer:
+#### Answer: C. It is produced at 1.5 ml/min, allowing it to be turned over four times a day - ?

 ### Q4
-All of the following special precautions should be taken when operating on a patient with known HIV status, EXCEPT:
+All of the following special precautions should be taken when operating on a patient with known *HIV status*, EXCEPT:

-	A. Use of disposable gowns and drapes
+	A. Use of disposable gowns and drapes - T
-	B. Double gloving and use of indicator systems
+	B. Double gloving and use of indicator systems - T
-	C. Minimising the presence of unnecessary theatre staff
+	C. Minimising the presence of unnecessary theatre staff - T
 	D. Operating in a theatre with negative-pressure air ventilation
-	E. Use of the kidney dish to pass all instruments
+	E. Use of the kidney dish to pass all instruments - T
-#### Answer:
+#### Answer: D. Operating in a theatre with negative-pressure air ventilation - ?

 ### Q5
-The correct ‘shelf-life’ of platelet concentrates is:
+The correct ‘shelf-life’ of *platelet concentrates* is:

 	A. 4 °C, maximum 35 days
 	B. Room temperature, maximum 5 days
-	C. -30 °C, maximum 12 months
+	C. -30 °C, maximum 12 months - F
-	D. -65 °C, maximum 3 years
+	D. -65 °C, maximum 3 years - F
 	E. Room temperature, maximum 24 hours
-#### Answer:
+#### Answer: E. Room temperature, maximum 24 hours - ?

 ### Q6
-Which one of the following statements regarding skeletal muscle is CORRECT?
+Which one of the following statements regarding *skeletal muscle* is CORRECT?

 	A. Increasing tension in a muscle depends on modulation of the firing frequency of motor neurones
 	B. It can be innervated by parasympathetic nerves
 	C. An action potential in a skeletal muscle only lasts 1–2 ms
 	D. Fatigue results from depletion of muscle ATP levels
 	E. Fast muscle fibres contain myosin with high ATPase activity
-#### Answer:
+#### Answer: E. Fast muscle fibres contain myosin with high ATPase activity - ?

 ### Q7
-A 23-year-old patient with myasthenia gravis is admitted under your care for a thymectomy.
+A 23-year-old patient with *myasthenia gravis* is admitted under your care for a thymectomy.
 On further reading you discover that this autoimmune disorder affects the neuromuscular junction.
-Which one of the following statements concerning neuromuscular junctions is CORRECT?
+Which one of the following statements concerning *neuromuscular junctions* is CORRECT?

-	A. It is also known as a ‘gap junction’
+	A. It is also known as a 'gap junction' - F
-	B. Noradrenaline (norepinephrine) is the primary neurotransmitter in the neuromuscular junctions in the somatic nervous system
+	B. Noradrenaline (norepinephrine) is the primary neurotransmitter in the neuromuscular junctions in the somatic nervous system - F
-	C. Choline is synthesised in adequate amounts in the ends of motor neurones
+	C. Choline is synthesised in adequate amounts in the ends of motor neurones - F
 	D. In myasthenia gravis the number of acetylcholine (Ach) molecules released is dramatically reduced
-	E. It is an example of a chemical synapse
+	E. It is an example of a chemical synapse - F
-#### Answer:
+#### Answer: D. In myasthenia gravis the number of acetylcholine (Ach) molecules released is dramatically reduced - ?

 ### Q8
 A 12-year-old boy presents to the Emergency Department with spontaneous hip pain and inability to walk.
-You suspect that the patient might have slipped upper femoral epiphysis (SUFE).
+You suspect that the patient might have *slipped upper femoral epiphysis* (SUFE).
 Which of the following statements regarding SUFE is CORRECT?

 	A. The incidence of SUFE is approximately 2%
-	B. SUFE is commoner in girls than in boys
+	B. SUFE is commoner in girls than in boys - F
-	C. The incidence of bilateral SUFE in children with symptomatic disease is around 10%
+	C. The incidence of bilateral SUFE in children with symptomatic disease is around 10% - F
 	D. The clinical presentation can be with pain located in the foot
 	E. It can be managed non-operatively
-#### Answer:
+#### Answer: D. The clinical presentation can be with pain located in the foot - ?

 ### Q9
 You are looking after a 73-year-old woman in ITU who requires total parenteral nutrition (TPN) via a central venous catheter in her right internal jugular vein.
-All of the following are recognised complications of central venous pressure (CVP) line insertion, EXCEPT:
+All of the following are recognised *complications of central venous pressure* (CVP) line insertion, EXCEPT:

-	A. Tension pneumothorax
+	A. Tension pneumothorax - T
-	B. Air embolus
+	B. Air embolus - T
 	C. Cardiac arrythmias
 	D. Pleural effusions
-	E. Thrombophlebitis
+	E. Thrombophlebitis - T
-#### Answer:
+#### Answer: C. Cardiac arrythmias - ?

 ### Q10
-Down syndrome (trisomy 21) is associated with an increased risk of all of the following surgical conditions, EXCEPT:
+*Down syndrome* (trisomy 21) is associated with an increased risk of all of the following *surgical conditions*, EXCEPT:

 	A. Endocardial cushion defect
-	B. Cryptorchidism
+	B. Cryptorchidism - T
-	C. Duodenal atresia
+	C. Duodenal atresia - T
-	D. Diaphragmatic hernia
+	D. Diaphragmatic hernia - T
-	E. Hirschsprung’s disease
+	E. Hirschsprung’s disease - T
-#### Answer:
+#### Answer: A. Endocardial cushion defect - ?

 Questions 11-20